Differential (mechanical device): Purpose

-During cornering, the outer wheels of a vehicle must travel further than the inner wheels (since they are on a larger radius).
+During cornering, the outer wheels of a vehicle must travel farther than the inner wheels (since they are on a larger radius).
 This is easily accommodated when the wheels are not connected, however it becomes more difficult for the drive wheels, since both wheels are connected to the engine (usually via a transmission).
 Some vehicles (for example go-karts and trams) use axles without a differential, thus relying on wheel slip when cornering.
 However, for improved cornering abilities, many vehicles use a differential, which allows the two wheels to rotate at different speeds.

 The purpose of a differential is to transfer the engine's power to the wheels while still allowing the wheels to rotate at different speeds when required.
 An illustration of the operating principle for a ring-and-pinion differential is shown below.

 Ring-and-pinion design

-A relative simple design of differential is used in rear-wheel drive vehicles, whereby a ring gear is driven by a pinion gear connected to the transmission.
-The functions of this design are to changes the axis of rotation by 90 degrees (from the propshaft to the half-shafts) and provide a reduction in the gear ratio.
+A relatively simple design of differential is used in rear-wheel drive vehicles, whereby a ring gear is driven by a pinion gear connected to the transmission.
+The functions of this design are to change the axis of rotation by 90 degrees (from the propshaft to the half-shafts) and provide a reduction in the gear ratio.